I may get commissions for purchases made through links in this post (at no extra cost to you).

 - Join Abundance Plus

-I recently started the Couch to Homestead Facebook Group.
-I’m also active in Abundance Plus along with 14,000 other homesteaders.
+For me, I recently started the Couch to Homestead Facebook Group.
+I’m also active in Abundance Plus (pictured above) along with 14,000+ other homesteaders.
 Feel free to join one or both!

-The 3 steps of Inspiration, Knowledge, and Community aren’t linear, they’re circular!
+And these 3 steps aren’t linear—they’re circular!
 No matter which stage you’re at in your journey, revisit Inspiration or any other step when you feel you need it.

 About Couch to Homestead